 Position: Assistant Coach, Recruiting Coordinator, Quarterbacks

-• Came to Clemson as the recruiting coordinator and quarterbacks coach in December 2014 after serving three seasons (2012-14) as offensive coordinator and quarterbacks coach at Richmond.
+• Returned to Clemson as the recruiting coordinator and quarterbacks coach in December 2014.

-• As recruiting coordinator, he spearheaded Clemson’s consensus top-10 class in February 2016 and 2017.
+• As recruiting coordinator, he spearheaded Clemson’s top-10 classes according to Rivals in four of the last five years.

 • Coached Clemson’s first two-time Heisman Trophy finalist, Deshaun Watson.
-He became the first player in FBS history with at least 4,000 passing yards and 1,000 rushing yards in a season in 2015, and ended his career in dramatic fashion as the Most Valuable Offensive Player of Clemson’s 35-31 win over Alabama that delivered the school’s second national championship in 2016.
+He became the first player in FBS history with at least 4,000 passing yards and 1,000 rushing yards in a season in 2015.

 • Watson was a two-time recipient of the Davey O’Brien and Manning awards, given to the nation’s top quarterback.
 He also won the 2016 Johnny Unitas Golden Arm Award and 2016 Bobby Bowden Award.

-• Helped the 2015 Tigers to 11 straight games with at least 500 yards of total offense, a school record.
+• Coached the 2015 Tigers to 11 consecutive games with at least 500 yards of total offense, a school record.

-• Six of the seven teams he worked with as an offensive coordinator from 2008-14 finished the season in the top 25 of the FCS poll.
-That included the 2014 Richmond team that entered the FCS playoffs ranked No. 16.
+• Six of the seven teams he worked with as an offensive coordinator between the 2008-14 seasons finished the year in the top 25 of the FCS poll.
+That included the 2014 Richmond team that entered the FCS playoffs ranked No. 16 in the nation.
 Five of the last eight teams were conference champions or co-champions, and Clemson has finished in the top two in each of his three seasons.

 • Helped the 2014 Richmond team to a 9-5 record and a bid to the FCS playoffs, as the Spiders reached the second round.